deep-c/react-redux-notify/README.md

 ```

 ## To Do
-* Complete tests for Notify and Notification Components.
+* Complete tests for Notify Component (awaiting react 15.4.0 see [react issue](https://github.com/facebook/react/issues/7386)).
+* Test browser compatibility.
 * Allow mounting reducer at custom key.
 * Have an online demo page.
 * ~~Support for use of inline styles.
 (Ive decided to not go ahead with this.
-I have a gut feeling that inline styles are hardly used.
-If this isnt the case please feel free to open an issue for discussion, create a PR or use a custom notification component. )~~
+If you think this is bad decision please feel free to open an issue for discussion, create a PR or use a custom notification component. )~~

 ## License
 MIT Copyright (c) 2016 Deeptesh Chagan